LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

 \subsection{Instance-level Learnable MIL}

-The attention-based framework has been widely used in previous work, and it has been demonstrated that the attention network can highlight the important instances related to the bag-level label~\cite{lu_2021_data-efficient, chen2022pancancer, liang2023macronet, huang2024pcr_rcc}.
-This suggests that annotating high-attention instances with bag-level labels is reasonable and reveals the potential for using self-distillation learning with bag-level knowledge, laying the groundwork for instance-level supervision in MIL.
-We also carried out a preliminary experiment to verify the aforementioned idea in Appendix~\ref{appendix:preliminary}.
+The attention-based framework has been widely used in previous work and it has been demonstrated that the attention network can highlight important instances related to the bag-level label~\citep{liang2023macronet, lu_2021_data-efficient, chen2022pancancer, huang2024pcr_rcc}, suggesting it is reasonable to annotate high-attention instances with bag-level labels and use self-distillation for instance-level supervision in MIL.
+We also carried out a preliminary experiment to verify the principle in Appendix~\ref{appendix:preliminary}.